• Glossary

 Corporate philanthropy — a company supports with donations charity organizations or campaigns directly, mostly in form grants, presents and/or goods and services.

-Corporate social marketing — the systematic application of marketing efforts by a company to achieve specific behavioral goals for a social good, can be applied to improve public health, or security, contribute to environmental protection or promote society’s well being as a whole.
+Corporate social marketing — the systematic application of marketing efforts by a company to achieve specific behavioral goals for a social good, can be applied to improve public health, or security, contribute to environmental protection or promote society’s wellbeing as a whole.

 Coverage — normally used to describe the prime geographical area reached by a medium.
 Can also be used to show a degree to which a medium or an advertising schedule will reach a particular type of audience.